annoyingmouse/wc-pagination/README.md

                page-size="15"></wc-pagination>
 <script type="module" src="wc-pagination.js"></script>
 ```
 ## Configuration

 The pagination relies on three attributes.

-Adding a `total` number variable is the total number of records.
+* The `total` number variable is the total number of records.

-Adding a `current` number variable is the current page.
+* The `current` number variable indicates the current page.

-Adding a `page-size` number variable is the number of records to be shown on the page.
+* The `page-size` number variable specifies the number of records per page.

+## <a id="accessibility_note">Accessibility note</a>

+Lots of accessibility features have been added recently, but I'm sure I'm missing some; please do get in touch with any issues you discover, as I'm hoping to make this as accessible as possible.

 ## License